ryanatkn/gro/src/docs/deploy.md

 task is designed to support static deployments to [GitHub pages](https://pages.github.com/), but what it actually does is just push builds to a branch.
+By default it pushes to the `deploy` branch — **importantly**, it force pushes; this is because Gro treats your deployment branch as disposable, able to be deleted or squashed or whatever whenever.

+Internally, `gro deploy` uses [git worktree](https://git-scm.com/docs/git-worktree).

-It needs some refactoring to be more generic, but it works for simple cases beyond "static deployments".
+`gro deploy` needs some refactoring to be more generic, but it works for simple cases beyond "static deployments".
 Needs more work for its scope to be clear.